-Operating lease obligations reflect our obligation to make payments in connection with the leases for our office, manufacturing and laboratory facilities located in Cranbury, New Jersey.

-(2) Debt obligations reflect outstanding principal obligations due to investors on notes payable and institutions and financing organizations for non-lease related equipment.

-3) Excludes \$10.0 million of senior secured notes issued in December 2016 and January 2017 that mature in December 2017.

-(4) Capital lease obligations reflect our outstanding principal payment obligations in connection with leased equipment used in our manufacturing facility.

-(5) This table does not include (a) any milestone payments that may become payable to third parties under license agreements as the timing and likelihood of such payments are not known with certainty, (b) any royalty payments to third parties as the amounts, timing and likelihood of such payments are not known, and (c) contracts that are entered into in the ordinary course of business that are not material in the aggregate in any period presented above.
+- (1) Operating lease and financing arrangement obligations reflect our obligation to make payments in connection with the leases for our office, manufacturing and laboratory facilities located in Cranbury, New Jersey.
+See Note 9 to our consolidated financial statements. - (2) Debt obligations reflect outstanding principal obligations due to investors on senior secured debt, notes payable and institutions and equipment loans.
+Subsequent to September 30, 2017, \$1.5 million of the senior secured notes converted to Series B Convertible. - (3) Capital lease obligations reflect our outstanding principal payment obligations in connection with leased equipment used in our manufacturing facility. - (4) This table does not include (a) any milestone payments that may become payable to third parties under license agreements as the timing and likelihood of such payments are not known with certainty, (b) any royalty payments to third parties as the amounts, timing and likelihood of such payments are not known, and (c) contracts that are entered into in the ordinary course of business that are not material in the aggregate in any period presented above.